Top Three CBD Stocks to Watch Closely in 2022

 Warning: More Politics & Science Ahead

 The federal government won’t arrest folks for growing hemp anymore.
 Extracting CBD or possessing it isn’t a federal crime anymore either.
-Well, as long as there’s less than 0.3% THC content.
+Well, if there’s less than 0.3% THC content.
 But not all states see eye to eye with the feds.
 Some states still want to see more evidence of the benefits and lack of drawbacks.
 And in some states, CBD remains blacklisted.

 But here’s a big feather in the cap of CBD.
 The Food & Drug Administration has approved a CBD product to treat Lennox-Gastaut syndrome.
 It’s also been approved to treat Dravet syndrome.
 To paraphrase, it’s been proven to help those suffering from certain types of epilepsy.

-When Greenwich Biosciences received approval for its epilepsy drug, Epidiolex, it was initially considered a controlled substance… simply because it was derived from marijuana.
+When Greenwich Biosciences received approval for its epilepsy drug, Epidiolex, it was initially considered a controlled substance.
+Simply because it was derived from marijuana.
 But when the company requested it be removed from the controlled substances list, the Drug Enforcement Agency (DEA) agreed.
 This was a big deal because it was the first time the DEA removed any type of cannabis compound from Schedule 1.
-And this could prove to be a tipping point.
+And this could eventually prove to be a tipping point.

-Regardless of what the FDA says, studies have shown that CBD can help to treat insomnia and anxiety and even act as an antidepressant.
+Regardless of what the FDA says, studies have shown that CBD can help to treat insomnia and anxiety.
+And it can even act as an antidepressant.
 It has also helped those dealing with chemotherapy and can treat acne.
 Nonetheless, not everyone remains sold on the prospect of CBD.
 And at least part of the problem is bad actors.

 The FDA had to warn folks to stop claiming CBD could cure the coronavirus.
 Also, it probably can’t fix “dryness and frizz” in hair or prevent it from turning gray.
 That’s the kind of claim the FDA is looking out for.
 And more importantly, we know at this point that it can do some positive things.
 And here are three companies proving it…